Wael-Mikaeel/Hydro-informer/README.md

 ## Directory Structure
 - `data/`: Contains the datasets used for training and testing.
 - `src/`: Contains the source code for data preprocessing, model training, and evaluation.
-- `notebooks/`: Contains Jupyter notebooks for exploratory data analysis and model development.
+- `notebooks/`: Contains Jupyter notebooks for exploratory data analysis and model development [To be added].
-- `models/`: Contains trained model files.
+- `models/`: Contains trained model files [To be added].
-- `docs/`: Contains additional documentation.

 ### Model
 This model leverages Multi-Head Attention mechanisms along with Conv1D and LSTM layers to enhance the predictive performance by focusing on relevant features in the sequence data.